 PRESERVATION NEW JERSEY HONORS LEADERS IN PRESERVATION

-TRENTON, NJ – At its annual Night of Celebration, Preservation New Jersey honored leaders, visionaries, and professionals who have preserved and restored important landmarks and landscapes throughout the state.
+TRENTON, NJ – At its annual Night of Celebration on October 5, 2017, Preservation New Jersey honored leaders, visionaries, and professionals who have preserved and restored important landmarks and landscapes throughout the state.

 The 2017 New Jersey Preservation Award honorees include (see PPT presentation of awardees):